heffrey78/link_drops/readme.md

 The game is structured with a clear separation of concerns:

 *   **Game Logic (TypeScript)**: Handles game state management, piece generation, movement, collision detection, scoring, and phase transitions.
-*   **Rendering (TypeScript & DOM)**: Dynamically updates the HTML elements to reflect the current game state, rendering the game board, pieces, player, enemies, and treasures.
+*   **Rendering (Canvas)**: Uses HTML5 Canvas for high-performance rendering of the game board, pieces, and entities.
+Implements a renderer interface for clean separation from game logic.
+*   **Animation System**: Provides a framework for smooth animations like line completion effects.
 *   **User Interface (HTML & CSS)**: Provides the interactive elements such as buttons and information panels, styled with CSS for a user-friendly presentation.
+*   **Input Handling**: Supports both keyboard and touch controls for cross-device compatibility.

 ## Development